 But don’t consider a document obsolete just because of its date.
 It is because there are certain documents that you need to keep for over the years, or even for a lifetime.

 Step 6 – Check Disposal and Arrange Storage

 With the existing documents and files organized and documents no longer required identifies, it is time to take into consideration disposal and storage.

 While planning for storage, you need to decide between offsite and onsite archiving.
 The decision depends on the quantity of material you have for storing.
 Small organizations find it easy to store records onsite, in cupboards of filing cabinets.
-Bigger organizations may entitle and office space to archiving or look to outsource their document storage needs.
+Bigger organizations may entitle and office space to archiving or look to outsource their records management and document storage needs.

 In both the cases, it is vital to keep files and documents you use onsite.
 This will avoid delays in accessing the information.